 When I entered the dispensary, it was organized chaos.
 One of the medics checked me out, put a large, ace bandage type of wrap around me.
 The pressure really slowed the bleeding and the support eased the pain somewhat.
 He put me in the "waiting room", told me to watch the back door, and they would get to me as soon as they could.
 They had some guys in really bad shape that needed their attention.
-So I pushed a couple of chairs together, laid down across them so I could see the back door, and as long as I didn't make any quick movements, I was reasonably comfortable.
+So I pushed a couple of chairs together, laid down across them so I could see the back door, and as long as I down across them so I could see the back door, and as long as I were getting close didn't make any quick movements, I was reasonably comfortable.